Paralegal Course & Program

 For more information about the paralegal regulation and licensing requirements, please visit the Law Society’s website at www.lsuc.on.ca or call the Member Resource Centre at 416-947-3315 or 1-800-668-7380.

-Paralegals may act independently in the representation of clients as Agents.
-Paralegals may represent clients in small claims matters; landlord/tenant matters; matters before most federal and provincial agencies as well as tribunals, such as WSIB matters; pardons and name changes; and other minor civil matters.
+Paralegals may act independently in the representation of clients.
+Paralegals may represent clients in small claims matters; landlord/tenant matters; matters before all federal and provincial agencies, Boards and Commissions as well as tribunals such as the Landlord Tenant Board and the Workplace Safety and Insurance Board.
+They may also appear on summary conviction procedure criminal offences.

 Paralegals may also find employment in a wide variety of workplaces, including: